ACTEA-Erasmus/m2c4-aplc/Ad05/Subchapter03.md

 ### Functioning

 A PID controller is used to control processes via an analog actuator [Y = INT or WORD].
 A PID controller consists of several sub-functions.
-So one distinguishes:
+So, one distinguishes:

 - P or Proportional action